Package Decorations & Labels Options

 Heat Transfer is a process where the machine running the bottle installs full labels in line with the press.
 This allows the application of labels that would never previously be printable due to the colors and definitions.

-Litho Labels (short for Lithographic Label) are used for high end graphics on corrugated packaging printed on separate sheets of usually 70 # C1S paper.
+Litho Labels (short for Lithographic Label) are used for high-end graphics on corrugated packaging printed on separate sheets of usually 70 # C1S paper.
 The process used to print litho labels is capable of printing higher line screens than flexographic processes can.
 This provides higher resolution graphics on corrugated packaging.
-The litho label can be process printed (Cyan, Magenta, Yellow and Black), PMS ink color matched with additional colors or both.
-The litho label is trimmed to a rectangular size, palletized and shipped to our dock.
+The litho label can be process printed (Cyan, Magenta, Yellow, and Black), PMS ink color matched with additional colors or both.
+The litho label is trimmed to a rectangular size, palletized, and shipped to our dock.
 The litho label is fed through a machine that applies adhesive and places the label on the corrugated sheet.
-Labels that cover the entire corrugated sheet are called full label.
+Labels that cover the entire corrugated sheet are called a full label.
 Labels that do not cover the entire corrugated sheet are called spot labels.

-Printing done directly onto the box.
-Flexography has an advantage over lithography in that it can use a wider range of inks, water based rather than oil based inks, and is good at printing on a variety of different materials like plastic, foil, acetate film, brown paper, and other materials used in packaging.
+Printing is done directly onto the box.
+Flexography has an advantage over lithography in that it can use a wider range of inks, water-based rather than oil-based inks, and is good at printing on a variety of different materials like plastic, foil, acetate film, brown paper, and other materials used in packaging.
 Typical products printed using flexography include brown corrugated boxes, flexible packaging including retail and shopping bags, food and hygiene bags